Addressable Anonymous

 Overview

-Brands collect user data at various touchpoints such as store visits, websites, or offline events.
+Brands collect user data at various touchpoints, including store visits, websites, and offline events.
 Often, they get only a mobile number or email, but not both.
 These users cannot be linked to an existing profile because a primary key (PK) (like email, UID, or customer ID) is missing.
-This feature is supported for the following channels: Email, SMS, WhatsApp, App push, and Web push.
+This feature is supported for the following channels: Email, SMS, WhatsApp, and RCS.

 Note

 This feature is currently in beta.
-To enable it, contact your account manager.
+To enable it, contact your Support team or [email protected].

 With the Addressable Anonymous feature, these users: